-Employees shall report for work equipped with safety boots and, if applicable, prescription safety glasses, which will meet the following standards:

-- (a) Safety boots shall be CSA approved, Grade 1 (green triangle), in good condition, and at least 6 inches high from the sole of the boot. - (b) Prescription safety glasses shall be foam sealed frames compliant with CAN/CSA Z94.3 or ANSI Z87.1 or successor standards.
+- 31.01 On abnormally dirty maintenance, revamp and repair work, in which the Ironworkers' clothing may be abnormally or permanently damaged, the Employer shall supply and maintain coveralls at no cost to the Ironworker for all Ironworkers covered by this Agreement.
+Such coveralls must be returned to the Employer or the cost of the coveralls shall be deducted from the Ironworkers' wages. - 31.02 Employees shall report for work equipped with safety boots and, if applicable, prescription safety glasses, which will meet the following standards: - (a) Safety boots shall be CSA approved, Grade 1 (green triangle), in good condition, and at least 6 inches high from the sole of the boot. - (b) On Industrial sites, prescription safety glasses shall be foam sealed frames, if required, compliant with CAN/CSA Z94.3 or ANSI Z87.1 or successor standards.